bast/runtest/doc/core/about.rst

 The library is designed to play well with CTest, to be convenient when used interactively, and to work without trouble on Linux, Mac, and Windows.
 It offers test scripts a basic argument parsing.
-All host program independent code has been collected into the core library.
-The aim is to keep host program specifics minimal and to specify and keep them in adapter scripts outside the core library.